tsieb/TRUBOX-Site-Cleanup-Scripts/README.md

 1. Rename config.json.template to config.json.
 2. Replace <your-username> and <your-password> with your login credentials.
 3. Update the site list in sitemasterlist.txt with the sites you want to automate.
-4. Configure the hotkeys, browser options, and page priorities in the config.json file.
+4. Configure the hotkeys, browser options, and pages in the config.json file.

 ## Execution